yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/3ds-setup-sdk.md

 >
 > Improper configuration of the `acquirerBin`, `acquireCountryCode`, `merchantID`, and `mcc` parameters can lead to issues in the transaction liability shift.

-The next code block presents an example of initialization.
+The following code block shows an example of initialization:

 ```javascript javasc
 Yuno.threeDSecure.setup({